Tootle-likes-code/svg_concatenate/README.md

 #### Enter Override
 If the cursor is in the `New Name` text box, then the `Return` key will instead, count as clicking the `Add` Button instead.
 The `Enter` key retains the Create Shortcut, however.

+#### Required Files Check
+The Names filter doubles up as a required names check.
+The names in this filter will be checked for during the search.
+If at the end of it, the files are not found, then the process will fail and report a list of missing files for you to be look through.

 ### Inverse Filter
 Inverse Filters work on another Filter, converting it to a black list.
 For example, if I have an Inverse Filter based